meilisearch/meilisearch-php/CONTRIBUTING.md

 <hr>

-Thank you again for reading this through. ❤️ We're excited to collaborate with you!
+Thank you for reading this through ❤️ We're excited to collaborate with you!